neondatabase/website/content/changelog/2022-10-04-console-release/index.md

 - UI: Database selector allows to select any of created databases.
 - Control Plane: Availability checker waits for existing operations queue for a project to be empty before starting.
 - Control Plane: Selecting operations for redo based on correct status.
-- Control Plane: Branch creation endpoint V2 is accessible via oauth token.
+- The V2 branch creation endpoint is now accessible using an OAuth token.